Jbyford89/ASU-CyberSecurity-Bootcamp/README.md

 ### ASU-CyberSecurity-Bootcamp
-This repository contains projects and activities that have been completed within the CyberSecurity Bootcamp.
+`This repository contains projects and activities that have been completed within the CyberSecurity Bootcamp.
+You can use the quick links below to access each one.`

 | Unit                      | Solutions     |